Overview of 7-Week Blocks

 The best way to manage 7-week blocks is to PLAN AHEAD.

-- Talk to your advisor to determine which courses you need to take.
+- Talk to your academic advisor to determine which courses you need to take.

 - Use your Grad Plan to plan your next few years.